gewitterblitz/gewitterblitz.github.io/_pages/about.md

 Recent News:
 ======

+**Summer 2025 Highlights:**
+We had two papers accepted, one submitted (curently under review), and several conference presentation abstracts submitted for the AMS Annual Meeting 2026.

+1. *TRACER field campaign overview:*.
+A paper led by Dr. Michael Jensen (PI for DOE TRACER field campaign) is now available as an early online release in the Bulletin of the American Meteorological Society.
+It outlines the project objectives, science missions, and preliminary analyses from collaborative efforts to map spatiotemporal variability in thermodynamic environments and aerosol populations across the Houston metro area.
+Read it *[here](https://journals.ametsoc.org/view/journals/bams/aop/BAMS-D-23-0331.1/BAMS-D-23-0331.1.xml)*.

+2. *JGR: Atmospheres (in press):* A paper led by Dr. Seth Thompson (Texas A&M PhD; now a postdoc at NASA Langley) summarizes ice nucleating particle (INP) measurements collected by the Rapid Onsite Atmospheric Measurement Van (ROAM-V), a mobile laboratory operated by TAMU.
+The team sampled INPs in maritime and continental air masses influenced by sea and bay breezes around Houston.
+Link coming soon.

+3. *GRL (under review):* In a manuscript I'm leading, we test an ensemble approach for modeling aerosol–cloud interactions.
+Small, three-dimensional random perturbations to initial conditions produce large variability in updraft velocity and supersaturation—sometimes comparable to effects often attributed to aerosol-induced updraft invigoration.
+Using an objective method, we show that an ensemble of at least 10 members helps minimize variability from these stochastic perturbations.
+The preprint is available *[here](https://essopenarchive.org/users/954497/articles/1323502-the-importance-of-an-ensemble-approach-for-modeling-aerosol-convection-interactions)*.

+4. *AMS 106<sup>th</sup> Annual Meeting (Houston, TX):* Building on the ensemble work, I'll present a detailed sensitivity analysis of aerosol-convection interactions for an isolated convective cell using idealized WRF simulations.
+I'm also a co-author on three additional abstracts covering convection initiation in southeast Texas, their lightning characteristics, and a comparison study to evaluate how well do convection-permitting models reproduce observed inflow thermodynamic profiles.
+Stay tuned for a TAMU-packed program in Houston!

 **April 2025:**
 I attended the NSF-supported *[2025 Lightning Modeling Grand Challenge Workshop](http://lightning.ttu.edu/workshop/)*, held from April 1–3, 2025, at Texas Tech University.
 In person meeting: Lubbock, Texas.